-As almost all areas in the world, the Alpine area provides ecosystem services which are used by the residents of this area.
-The first concern is to maintain the provision of ecosystem services for the Alpine residents and their well-being (such as provision of wood, food, recreation, landscape amenities).
-Furthermore, the Alpine area provides ecosystem services which are highly important services for areas outside the Alpine Convention area (such as water provision, run-off regulation) and for the well-being of far more residents than living in the Alpine area.
-The ecosystem service provision in the Alpine area can only be illustrated by using some case studies, since there is no comprehensive overview of the overall contribution of Alpine ecosystem services.
+Like most areas in the world, the Alpine area provides ecosystem services that are used by the residents of this area.
+Thus, the first concern is to maintain the provision of ecosystem services for Alpine residents and their wellbeing (such as the provision of wood, food, recreation and landscape amenities).
+Furthermore, the Alpine area provides ecosystem services that are highly important services for areas outside the Alpine Convention area (such as water provision and run-off regulation) and for the wellbeing of far more residents than those in the Alpine area.
+The ecosystem service provision in the Alpine area can only be illustrated by using some case studies since there is no comprehensive overview of the overall contribution of Alpine ecosystem services.